top of page

 • Habitat Destruction: Urbanization and agriculture often eliminate natural habitats.

-• Pesticides: Chemicals harm pollinators directly or disrupt their food sources.
+• Pesticides: Chemicals can harm pollinators directly or disrupt their food sources.

 • Weather Modification: Shifting weather patterns affect flowering cycles and migration.

-Permaculture gardens can counteract these threats by creating resilient, diverse environments tailored to pollinators’ needs.
+Permaculture gardens can help mitigate these threats.
+By creating resilient and diverse environments, these gardens can cater to pollinators’ specific needs.

-Permaculture emphasizes working with nature.
-Applying its principles ensures your garden supports pollinators while staying productive and sustainable.
+Permaculture emphasizes working in harmony with nature.
+By applying its principles, your garden can support pollinators while remaining productive and sustainable.

 A. Plant for Diversity

-• Include a mix of nectar-rich flowers, shrubs, trees, and ground covers that bloom across seasons.
+• Include a mix of nectar-rich flowers, shrubs, trees, and ground covers that bloom throughout the seasons.

-• Native plants are ideal as they co-evolved with local pollinators and are often more resilient.
+• Native plants are best as they have co-evolved alongside local pollinators and tend to be more resilient.

 B. Create Layers

-• Canopy: Trees like apple, citrus, or almond provide blossoms for pollinators.
+• Canopy: Trees such as apple, citrus, or almond provide blossoms for pollinators.

-• Shrub layer: Native shrubs like elderberry or currant attract bees.
+• Shrub Layer: Native shrubs like elderberry or currant can help attract bees.

-• Ground cover: Clover or creeping thyme offers additional forage and reduces soil erosion.
+• Ground Cover: Include plants like clover or creeping thyme for extra forage while reducing soil erosion.

 C. Provide Water Sources

-• Add a shallow dish with water and small stones for landing spots.
+• Place a shallow dish with water and small stones inside so they have safe landing spots.

 D. Avoid Chemicals

 Pesticides and herbicides are harmful to pollinators.
-Opt for natural pest control solutions like companion planting, introducing beneficial insects, or handpicking pests.
+Instead, opt for natural pest control solutions, such as:

 Beautiful pink flowers

-Selecting the right plants is key to attracting and sustaining pollinators.
+Choosing the right plants is essential for attracting and sustaining pollinators.

 For Bees